 Chinese etiquette tip #2: cover up to blend in

-Are you stressing about what to pack for your multi-day China tour?
+Are you stressing about what to pack for your tour of China?
 Most of the clothing you’ll see around are probably quite similar to what you’re used to.
 If you want to blend in, though, lean towards more conservative clothing and avoid showing off too much skin.

 Chinese etiquette tip #3: being a good guest in China

 It’s becoming increasingly popular for foreigners to be invited into Chinese homes, even as a business associate.
-Being invited to a Chinese family’s home can be a wonderful and warm experience, one you won’t encounter on any standard tour.
-Chinese people are known to be very welcoming, and they you will feel like part of the family.
+Being invited to a Chinese family’s home can be a wonderful and warm experience, one you won’t encounter on any standard tour of China.
+Chinese people are known to be very welcoming, and they will feel like part of the family.

 Chinese etiquette tip #4: don’t be too shy to try

-The Chinese dinner table is a lively place, full of conversation and delicious exotic food.
-When invited over for dinner, either at a Chinese family’s home or in a restaurant, the best way to behave is by observing what everybody else is doing and try to do the same.
+A Chinese dinner table is a lively place, full of conversation and delicious exotic food.
+When invited over for dinner, either at a Chinese family’s home or in a restaurant, the best way to ensure that you are abiding by Chinese etiquette is to observe what everybody else is doing and try to do the same.